bitnami/charts/bitnami/dataplatform-bp2/README.md

 4. Logstash with 2 nodes
 5. Spark with 1 Master and 2 worker nodes

-The data platform can be optionally deployed with the wavefront observability framework.
+The data platform can be optionally deployed with the Tanzu observability framework.
 In that case, the wavefront collectors will be set up as a DaemonSet to collect the Kubernetes cluster metrics to enable runtime feed into the Tanzu Observability service.
 It will also be pre-configured to scrape the metrics from the Prometheus endpoint that each application (Kafka/Spark/Elasticsearch/Logstash) emits the metrics to.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This Helm chart has been tested on top of [Bitnami Kubernetes Production Runtime](https://kubeprod.io/) (BKPR).
 Deploy BKPR to get automated TLS certificates, logging and monitoring for your applications.